isct-nakatalab/tensor-decomposition/README.md

 pred_matrixlist = model.matrix_list
 ```

-For ZeroInflatedParafac model, you can also earn the predicted probability matrix with the following command.
+For ZeroInflatedPoissonParafac model, you can also earn the mixture ratio of the Poisson distribution and a distribution that represents fixed probabilities of zero.
 ```
 pred_P = model.P
 ````